query-ai/ocsf-schema/enhancement-proposals/001-security-finding-to-device.md

 ## Alternatives Considered

-We considered mapping IP and hostname to observables, but decided against it
+We considered _only_ mapping IP and hostname to observables, but decided against it
 because:

 1. We don't currently show observables in results†.
 2. OCSF encourages mapping "primary" data from events to named relationships.
 3. The device implicated in an endpoint security finding is highly relevant and warrants a named relationship.
-4. This will better facilitate searching and joining with devices.

 _† There is something of a hack in play to search by observables that makes it